KaleLjl/RL-IL-for-Surgical-Robot-Learning/memory-bank/systemPatterns.md

 -   **Outcome**: A highly stable and safe policy.
 The base controller handles the bulk of the task, while the residual agent learns to make small, fine-grained adjustments to compensate for environmental variations or imperfections in the base policy.

 This workflow provides a clear path from initial data collection to a highly refined, robust policy, and is the standard pattern to be followed for any new task introduced to the `dvrk_gym` environment.

+## 8. Evaluation Script Specialization

+Just as training scripts are specialized, evaluation scripts must also be tailored to the type of model they are intended to evaluate.

+-   **Problem**: Different training algorithms (`bc.BC`, `PPO`, etc.) save their models in formats that, while often compatible at the policy level, may have different metadata or structural expectations.
+A generic evaluation script might fail to load or correctly run a model it wasn't designed for.
+-   **Solution**: Maintain separate, specialized evaluation scripts for different model families.
+    -   **`evaluate.py`**: This script is designed to evaluate models that adhere to the standard Stable-Baselines3 `BaseAlgorithm` structure, which includes a full actor-critic architecture.
+It uses `PPO.load()` to load the model.
+        -   **Use Case**: For models trained with `train_rl.py` (PPO) and `train_dapg.py` (DAPG, which is PPO-based).
+    -   **`evaluate_bc.py`**: This script is specifically for evaluating policies trained via pure Behavioral Cloning (`bc.BC` from the `imitation` library).
+It handles the specific way BC policies are saved and loaded.
+        -   **Use Case**: For models trained with `train_bc.py`.
+-   **Pattern**: When evaluating a model, always select the corresponding evaluation script to ensure compatibility and prevent loading errors.
+This separation avoids making one script overly complex with conditional logic and ensures that each evaluation process is clean and correct for the model type.